 - Annotations on asset value increases if previously written down for Tier 3

-The new standards are still taking time to implement in New Zealand but they are already improving transparency in the sector.
-Potential donors, or anyone curious about the workings of a charity, can now look them up online, read their annual returns and get an understanding of the purpose and activities of the organisation.
+In conclusion, the new standards are still taking time to implement in New Zealand but they are already improving transparency in the sector.
+Potential donors, or anyone curious about the workings of a charity, can now look them up online.
+It gives access to their annual returns and provides an understanding of the purpose and activities of the organisation.

 If you are a charity and finding it hard to comply with these standards, have a look at Calxa’s reporting.
 We have created a special Tier 3 & 4 report bundle just for this use.